Pollination Charts & Tips

 Josta berries are a cross between gooseberries and black currants.
 Two or more bushes are required to ensure fruit production.
 Josta berries will cross-pollinate with gooseberries or currants.

-Strawberries, Raspberries, Goji Berries and Saskatoons (Fragaria, Rubus, Lycium and Amelanchier)
+Strawberries, Goji Berries and Saskatoons (Fragaria, Lycium and Amelanchier)

-Strawberries, raspberries, goji berries and saskatoons are all self-pollinating.
+Strawberries, goji berries and saskatoons are all self-pollinating.

 Kiwi Fruit (Actinidia)